SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

-suggesting that the activation pattern of the current scale can be predicted by upsampling that of the preceding scale.
-This motivates us to reuse the sparse activation pattern identified at a mid-scale to predict sparse attention for larger scales, thereby avoiding redundant dense computations.

-\textbf{Sparse Decision Scale.} We define a \textbf{sparse decision scale} $S$ as the optimal mid-scale whose dense attention provides a representative sparse pattern for predicting the sparse activations of later scales.
-Mathematically, $S$ is selected to minimize the discrepancy between its predicted sparse pattern (after cross-scale mapping) and the dense attention of the target high-resolution scale $K$:

-where $\Omega^{(s)} = \operatorname{TopK}(\mathbf{A}^{(s)})$ denotes the sparse activation set extracted from the dense attention of scale $S$, $\mathcal{M}_{S\rightarrow K}(\cdot)$ represents the cross-scale sparse index mapping function, and $\mathcal{L}_{\text{perf}}$ measures the generation fidelity between the predicted and dense patterns.
-In practice, we fix $S$ to a mid-scale (e.g., 10 scale), which---as shown in our ablation studies---achieves near-baseline generation performance while substantially reducing computational cost.
+\textbf{Sparse Decision Scale.} We define the \textbf{sparse decision scale} $S$ as an optimal mid-scale whose dense attention yields a representative sparse pattern for predicting sparse activations of later scales.
+Mathematically, $S$ is selected to minimize the discrepancy between its predicted sparse pattern (after cross-scale mapping) and the dense attention of the target high-resolution scale $k \in \{S+1, \dots,K\}$: where $\Omega^{(S)}$ denotes the sparse activation set extracted from scale $S$ dense attention, $\mathcal{M}_{S\rightarrow k}(\cdot)$ is the index mapping function, and $\mathcal{L}_{\text{perf}}$ measures the generation fidelity gap induced by the predicted sparse pattern: where $\mathbf{I}_{\text{sparse}}=\mathbf{G}(\mathcal{M}_{S\rightarrow k}(\Omega^{(S)}))$ is the \NAME output using sparse patterns mapped from scale $S$.
+Thus, $\mathcal{L}_{\text{perf}}$ is the negative value of PSNR, which measures the output's pixel-level differences between \NAME and baseline.
+In practice, we fix $S$ to a mid-scale (e.g., scale 10), which, as shown in the ablations, achieves near-baseline generation performance while substantially reducing computational cost.
 The sparse indices $\text{inds}^{(S)}$ extracted at this scale serve as the foundation for all subsequent sparse inference.